Going beyond those tips, the key is to get your messaging right.

 Notice the difference between this shoe display...

 Just two simple signs let us get the idea these are walking shoes built for the weather without screaming price.
-The few seconds it takes you to read the signs stops you in a creative way.
+The few seconds it takes you to read the signs creatively stops you.

 Creativity uses imagination to solve a problem or communicate ideas

 Clayton Christensen, in his book The "Innovators DNA," notes five key behaviors that optimize your brain for discovery: